Mumbai Trans Harbour Link: Construction

 Casting for the first segment of Package 3 of the project began on 12 September 2019.
 On the same date, MMRDA officials also stated that 20% of the total project work had been completed.
 The first girder, weighing 1,000 tonnes, for the MTHL was launched on 15 January 2020, marking the erection of its first span.
 The project faced delays due to the COVID-19 pandemic.
-Over 5,000 workers had been deployed on the project prior to the pandemic, but this was reduced to around 2,000 workers by June 2020.
+Over 5,000 workers had been deployed on the project before the pandemic, but this was reduced to around 2,000 workers by June 2020.
 An estimated 27% of the total project work had been completed by June 2020, and 35.29% by November 2020.
 The BMC Tree Authority granted permission to the MMRDA to cut 454 trees and transplant another 550 trees for the MTHL project on 2 December 2020.
 The MMRDA stated that it would also plant 2,000 trees in Vasai to compensate for the loss.
 The agency stated that 40% of the total project work had been completed by the end of June 2021.
 The then Minister of State for Urban Development and Public Works, Eknath Shinde's Public Relation Office, stated in August 2021 that 52% of the project work had been completed.
 It also noted that 8,189 staff and labourers were currently deployed on the construction site, and that about 8 months of work days were lost as a result of the COVID-19 pandemic.

 The MMRDA stated that it had completed 76% of the total project work on 11 April 2022.
 On 15 September 2022, Chief Minister of Maharashtra, Eknath Shinde, stated that 84% of the total project work had been completed.
 The longest orthotropic deck, measuring 180 metres long and weighing 2,400 MT, was launched on 2 November 2022.
 Installation of vehicle crash barriers on the MTHL began on 26 December 2022.
-The barriers have a total height of 1,550 mm including a 900 mm concrete block with a 650 mm high steel rail.
+The barriers have a total height of 1,550 mm, including a 900 mm concrete block with a 650 mm high steel rail.
 The barriers comply with the International Standard EN 1317 certification for road restraint systems.
 The MMRDA originally planned to install a 5 ft-tall wall as the crash barrier, but decided against it to avoid blocking the views from the sea link.
 The first of five composite steel girder spans, weighing 130 MT and 40 metres long, linking the MTHL with the Eastern Freeway at Sewri was installed on 20 February 2023.
 On 4 March 2023, the then MMRDA commissioner, S.V.R.
 Srinivas, stated that the segment casting work for Package 2 was complete, and 93% of the total project work had been completed.